amosmos/laravel-cli-create-user/README.md

 composer require boaideas/laravel-cli-create-user
 ```

-If you're installing the package on Laravel 5.5 or higher, you're done (The package uses Laravel's auto package discovery which will be available from version 5.5 onwards.).
+If you're installing the package on Laravel 5.5 or higher, you're done (The package uses Laravel's auto package discovery which will be available from version 5.5 onwards).

 If you're using Laravel 5.4 or less, install the `BOAIdeas\CreateUser\CreateUserServiceProvider` service provider: